aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/row/_index.md

 ### getGroupLevel() {#getGroupLevel--}

+<b>@deprecated.</b> Please use the 'groupLevel' property instead.
 Gets the group level of the row.

 ```javascript
 getGroupLevel() : number;